LiberTEM/LiberTEM/README.rst

 License
 -------

-LiberTEM is licensed under GPLv3.
-The I/O parts are also available under the MIT license, please see LICENSE files in the subdirectories for details.
+LiberTEM is licensed under the MIT license.

 Acknowledgements
 ----------------